Phuongtt1175/GettingAndCleaningDataProject/CodeBook.md

 * Y_DS: merge y_test.txt and y_train.txt

 ### Step 2.
 Extracts only the measurements on the mean and standard deviation for each measurement
-In this step I remove all column in X_DS except column which columnname contain "mean()" or "std()" Columname of X_DS get from features.txt
+In this step I remove all column in X_DS except column which columnname contain "mean()" or "std()".Columname of X_DS get from features.txt